Camp Should-A-Been - Season One

 She begged us to allow her to change songs.
 She'd sing rap, country, the Meow Mix

 jingle, anything but "New Attitude," she pleaded.
 But as

-our Disciplinary Counselors escorted her to the door, leaving two unsightly heel marks
+our trio of Disciplinary Counselors escorted her to the door, leaving two unsightly heel marks

 on our office floorboards, we coolly informed Tamyra Gray that the rules of